PretendoNetwork/nintendo-wiki/docs/pia/protocol.md

 ![](https://www.dropbox.com/s/4fbobmcugbbokr3/rtt.png?raw=1)

 ### Footer
-The footer is only in LDN mode when a packet is sent to more than one console.
-It contains the [variable id](/docs/pia/terminology#variable-id) of all receiving consoles as 16-bit integers.
+The footer is only used in LDN mode when a packet is sent to more than one console.
+It contains the [variable id](/docs/pia/types#variable-id) of all receiving consoles as 16-bit integers.

 ## Messages
 This part of the packet may be [encrypted](#encryption).
 A packet may contain more than one message  (the number of messages is determined from the size of packet).